 DESIGNERS AND PETITES

 Bob Mackie, world renowned fashion designer to the stars for over 40 years, states that he has spent his career dressing famous women.
 He recounts that most of the leading ladies in Hollywood throughout the years are in fact petites.
 This list includes: 5’2″ Liz Taylor, 4’10” Rita Hayworth, 4’10″Veronica Lake, Gloria Swanson, Judy Garland, Bo Derek, 5’2″ Raquel Welch, Cher, Winona Ryder, Megan Fox, Jada Pinkett-Smith, Penelope Cruz, Eva Longoria, Salma Hayek, Rachel Weiz, Victoria Beckahm, Madonna the list goes on.

 Fun movie trivia: In the old days Allan Ladd was so short, standing at only 5’2″, that his leading ladies often had to stand in a ditch while filming scenes next to him.
 As you can see, it was important to have gorgeous, petite screen goddesses like 4’10” Veronica Lake!
 To this day most leading men in film are short and need petite leading ladies to enhance their small stature.

 BELLA PETITE MAGAZINE Enter the Bella Petite Model Search!

-Bella Petite Magazine is Fashion, Entertainment and LifeStyle for Women 5’5″ Tall & under. ”Petite is fit and full figured.”Free to subscribe to Bella Petite!
+Bella Petite Magazine is Fashion, Entertainment and Lifestyle for women. ”Petite is fit and full figured.”Free to subscribe to Bella Petite!
 You will receive regular updates on our events, promotions, special offers and Bella Petite Magazine!
-Get your free issue of Bella Petite Magazine